RedHatSatellite/satellite-support/README.md

 # satellite-support
 Tools for use in supporting the operation of Satellite 6

+## tuning-profiles

+Some tuning template settings (custom-hiera) for Satellite 6 with 32, 64 and 128G of RAM.
+If you have less than 32G RAM the default settings for Satellite 6 are appropriate.

 ## satellite-reset

 **WARNING:** This utility should only be used as directed by Red Hat Support.